© Helen Johnson

 "No." Ketil had to agree.
 "But we will be safe now."
 He swept his arm to indicate the four wolf skins stretched on wooden frames in the tanner's yard.
 "It was a good hunt.
 Torsten, Styr and I were on horses, the rest on foot.
 We chased the pack out of the woods, and drove them into the pit we dug.
 Those that escaped won't be back."

-The tanner's boy scraped remnants of flesh from one of the skins, using a curved, two-handled knife that I forged for him last year.
-The yard stank of blood and stale piss – the tanner soaked other skins in vats of piss to make leather for shoes, tents, wagon covers and other useful things.
+The yard stank of blood and stale piss.
+The tanner's boy scraped remnants of flesh from one of the wolf skins, using a curved, two-handled knife that I forged for him last year.
+Other skins, cleaned of hair, soaked in pits to make leather for shoes, tents, wagon covers and other useful things.
 Furs were rarer.
 Furs were valuable.

 Ketil ran his fingers through the long, thick fur of the wolf's ruff.
 "Torsten says I can have this," he said.
 "As a reward."